 - In Christianity, this is considered to have been the fate of all humanity, if it weren't for the existence of Jesus Christ.
 For those in Hell, it's still felt to be their fate by traditionalists.

-- This is the fate of Jack (of the Lantern).
+- This is the fate of Stingy Jack (AKA Jack o' Lantern).
 He was an evil man who tricked the Devil into being trapped in a tree by putting a holy symbol on the trunk whilst the Devil was in the tree.
 Jack would only allow the Devil down if he promised never to bring Jack into Hell.
 The Devil agreed.
-However, since Jack couldn't enter Heaven (remember, he was evil), he had nowhere to go after he died.
-The Devil gave him an ember of Hell to light his way, which Jack kept in a hollowed-out turnip (since pumpkins were more plentiful and easier to carve, they became the vessel in which the ember was kept).
+However, since Jack was still too selfish and wicked to get into Heaven, he had nowhere to go after he died.
+The Devil gave him an ember from the fires of Hell to light his way, which Jack kept in a hollowed-out turnip (since pumpkins were more plentiful and easier to carve in the New World, in later versions of the story they became the vessel in which the ember was kept).
 Jack is now cursed to wander forever, carrying his lantern, a Jack-o-Lantern.

 - Ashwatthama of the Mahabharata was cursed with immortality by Krishna after brutally slaughtering the Pandava and using a Brahmastra on the womb of their pregnant queen.
 Not only was he made immortal, he was also afflicted with diseases, ulcers, and wounds that would not heal for 3,000 years.